miguelleonel/Portfolio/[Python] Crash Heatmap/readme.txt

 "Term Project Requirements.pdf" explains the course requirements, "Powerpoint - Crash Data Analysis Heatmap.pdf" is the presentation used to explain the overall project.

+Note: HTML was the best method for keeping the map interactive, as converting to figure/PDF did not allow for the pan/zoom feature.
+Have to download to view properly, as Github shows the html code that was automatically created.

 Video presenting project for course (16 minutes): https://youtu.be/jZwpR8pVERA